-From 1899 to 1902, there were more than 3,000 Vietnamese taking part in the construction due to the complicated design and technical deprivation at that time.
+From 1899 to 1902, there were more than 3,000 Vietnamese taking part in the construction due to the complicated design and technical deprivation.

-Its original name is “Paul – Doumer Bridge”, which was named after Paul Doumer – The Governor-General of French Indochina and French president.
+Its original name is “Paul – Doumer Bridge”, which was named after Paul Doumer – The Governor-General of French Indochina and the French president.

-The bridge was of strategic importance in securing control of northern Vietnam as the only bridge across the Red River connecting Hanoi to the main port of Haiphong at that time.
+The bridge was of strategic importance in securing control of northern Vietnam.
+It was the only bridge across the Red River connecting Hanoi to the main port of Haiphong at that time.

 - It was unusable for a year then due to serious damage of 7 spans and 4 large pillars after 10 bombs.

-Most sections appeared the holes whereas some part of the original structure still maintain its intact beauty.
-Despite lots of restoration and preservation, only half of the bridge retain its original shape until now.
+Most sections appeared the holes whereas some parts of the original structure still maintain its intact beauty.
+Despite lots of restoration and preservation, only half of the bridge retains its original shape until now.

 Designed by the architects Daydé & Pillé, Long Bien Bridge was one of the longest bridges in Asia at that time.

-The bridge is 2290 across the river and 896m in bridges, including 19 steel beams spanning over 20m tall and including a stone path.
+The bridge is 2290 across the river and 896 meters in bridges, including 19 steel beams spanning over 20 meters tall and including a stone path.

 The bridge for the railroads runs in the middle.
 Both sides are roads for motor vehicles and walkways.

-Road for vehicles is 2.6m and pedestrian walkway is 0.4m.
+The road for vehicles is 2.6 meters and the pedestrian walkway is 0.4 meters.